springfall2008/batpred/docs/output-data.md

 - predbat.low_rate_end - End time of the next low import rate slot
 - predbat.low_rate_start - Start time of the next low import rate slot
 - predbat.low_rate_cost_2, predbat.low_rate_end_2, predbat.low_rate_start_2 - The cost and times of the following low import rate slot
-- binary_sensor.predbat_low_rate_slot - A sensor that is 'on' to indicate when there is a low energy rate slot active, 'off' otherwise
+- binary_sensor.predbat_low_rate_slot - A sensor that is 'on' to indicate when there is a low energy rate import slot active, 'off' otherwise

 ### High export rate entities

 - predbat.high_export_rate_cost - The highest export rate cost in Pence
+- predbat.low_rate_duration - The time duration in minutes of the next high rate slot
+- predbat.high_export_rate_end - End time of the next high export rate slot
 - predbat.high_export_rate_start - Start time of the next high export rate slot
-- predbat.high_export_rate_end - End time of the next high export rate slot
-- predbat.high_export_rate_cost_2, predbat.high_export_rate_start_2, predbat.high_export_rate_end_2 - The following high export rate slot
+- predbat.high_export_rate_cost_2, predbat.high_export_rate_end_2, predbat.high_export_rate_start_2 - The cost and times of the following high export rate slot
 - binary_sensor.predbat_high_export_rate_slot - A sensor that is 'on' to indicate when there is a high export rate slot active, 'off' otherwise

 ### Other rate entities

 - predbat.rates - The current energy import rate in Pence with attributes of yesterday's, todays and tomorrow's rates which can be charted
 - predbat.rates_export - The current energy export rates in Pence (also can be charted)
+- predbat.rates_gas - The current gas rates in Pence (also can be charted)
 - predbat.cost_today - The total cost of energy so far today (since midnight) with attributes of the total cost every 5 minutes since midnight today
 - predbat.cost_today_export - Same as predbat.cost_today, but for all export income since midnight today
 - predbat.cost_today_import - Same as predbat.cost_today, but for all import costs since midnight today